 The Official Enrollment Statistics Report presents enrollment data for fall, spring, and summer terms from 2001 forward.
 Enrollment data is available for new entering students and for all undergraduates, graduates, professional, and non-degree students by campus and college across different dimensions.
+The May Session enrollment is reported separately.

 - University of Minnesota, Data Warehouse - Official enrollment snapshot tables (STIX), end of second week enrollment for fall and spring, end of term for summer